moramora78/Path-Of-Exile-Meme-LootFillter/README.md

 There is not much actual filtering being done here; the filter is based on the NeverSink semi-strict filter setting, hiding bad drops.
 ---
 ---catagories of changes---
-1. All basic curreneys have at least 2 bew custom sounds.
-The rule of thumb is that the rarer it is, the fewer sounds it may have, but the longer those sounds are.
+1. All basic curreneys have at least 2 bew custom sounds.(but most have way more) The rule of thumb is that the rarer it is, the fewer sounds it may have, but the longer those sounds are.
 2. idols - umas and class of 09 quotes
 3. omens- regularshow
 4. emotions - Dracula flows